-- 1. Highlight the word or phrase in a web page using your left mouse but- - 2.
-Right-click the highlighted text and select Search [Search Engine] for [your selected words].
+- Highlight the word or phrase in a web page using your left mouse button - Right-click the highlighted text and select Search [Search Engine] for [your selected words].

 Firefox passes the highlighted text to the search engine, and opens a new tab with the results.